 \subsection{MmWave MIMO Transceiver Architecture}

-To balance complexity and performance, hybrid architecture, as shown in Fig.~\ref{SystemModel}, is widely used in the mmWave MIMO transceiver, where several antennas share one RF chain and signal processing is partially in digital and partially in analog domains.
-Properly designed hybrid beamforming and combining, with much lower complexity, can approach the achievable rate performance of fully-digital beamforming~\cite{O. E. Ayach}.
-Different from the fully-digital beamforming that needs the same number of RF chains as that of the antennas, hybrid beamforming uses much fewer RF chains than the antennas and substantially reduces the hardware cost.
-As shown in Fig.~\ref{SystemModel}, hybrid beamforming typically includes analog beamforming and digital beamforming, where the former generates highly directional beams based on large antenna arrays and the latter mitigates the interference among parallel data streams supported by multiple RF chains.
+To balance complexity and performance, hybrid architecture, as shown in Fig.~\ref{SystemModel}, is widely used in mmWave MIMO transceiver, where several antennas share one RF chain and signal processing is partially in the digital and partially in the analog domains.
+Properly designed hybrid beamforming and combining, with much lower complexity, can approach the achievable rate performance of fully-digital beamforming~\cite{O_E_Ayach}.
+Different from the fully-digital beamforming that needs the same number of RF chains as that of the antennas, hybrid beamforming uses much fewer RF chains than the antennas and substantially reduces the hardware costs.
+From Fig.~\ref{SystemModel}, hybrid beamforming typically includes analog beamforming and digital beamforming, where the former generates highly directional beams based on large antenna arrays and the latter mitigates the interference among parallel data streams supported by multiple RF chains.
 Analog beamforming connects RF chains to antennas by the phase shifters, switches, or electromagnetic lens.

 There are two different connection modes for the phase shifters: full-connection and partial-connection modes.
-In the full-connection mode, each RF chain connects to all the antennas while in the partial-connection mode, each RF chain only connects to a subset of antennas and therefore can further reduce the hardware complexity but with some performance degradation.
+In the full-connection mode, each RF chain connects to all antennas while in the partial-connection mode, each RF chain only connects to a subset of antennas and therefore can further reduce the hardware complexity but with some performance degradation.
 The phase shifters can only change the phases of signals usually with limited resolution.
-These hardware constraints, limited resolution and constant envelop, bring new challenges on CSI acquisition comparing with other communication systems.
+To further reduce the hardware complexity, low-cost switches with only on-and-off binary states, can be used to partially replace the phase shifters~\cite{Access2016,JSTSP2018HardwareEfficient}.
+But the time efficiency as well as the signal jitter when switching between two states should also be considered.
+These hardware constraints bring new challenges on CSI acquisition comparing with other communication systems.
 We will focus on CSI acquisition for mmWave communications in this article, as shown in Fig.~\ref{Category}.